-Fill the differential with high-quality oil.
-You can fill right from the bottle, but a pump or extension hose is more convenient.
+- Fill the differential with high-quality oil.
+You can fill right from the bottle, but a pump or extension hose will be more convenient.

-Note that most differentials hold up to 3 quarts of diff fluid.
-However, you can confirm the capacity and the weight from the manufacturer’s manual.
-Furthermore, some vehicles have limited-slip differentials that need a secondary friction-modifying additive.
+Note that most differentials hold up to 3 quarts of diff fluid, but you can confirm the capacity and the weight from the manufacturer’s manual.
+Also, some vehicles have limited-slip differentials that need a secondary friction-modifying additive.

-One of the most common symptoms of failing differential oil is noisy transmission or diff.
+One of the most common symptoms of bad differential oil or low differential oil level is a noisy transmission or differential.
 Continuous use of the car results in dirty or low levels of lubricant, which manifests as howls and whines from the gear area—the sound results from increased friction between the metallic components.
 Also, the volume may increase as you accelerate.

 Besides the howling and whining of the gear, you should also check your maintenance schedule.
 Once due, you need to have a qualified technician check on your car differential.